Moving Chi

 Movement brings harmony through several mechanisms, including neurogenesis (the creation of new neurons), mood enhancement, and endorphin release.
 It's ideal to do some form of exercise that significantly raises your heart rate for 30 minutes, at least four times a week.

 In this computer age, it's good to break up time spent sitting, and to move frequently during the day!
-This is common in the Blue Zones of healthy longevity.
+It is common in the Blue Zones of healthy longevity for elders to do chores, walk, and move about.

 Our health and Reiki practices benefit when we incorporate Qi/Chi building movement.
 Here are a few simple 3-7 minute options: Grounding and Clearing Pressing Palms and 3 Palms Rising !
 All can be done seated, if you have limited mobility.